-Persona Marketing is common practice, but understanding who someone is outside of their 9to5 job is how you’re going to create a lasting impact on your relationship with them.
+Persona Selling and Marketing is common practice.
+However, understanding who someone is outside of their 9-to-5 job is how you’re going to create a lasting impact on your relationship with them.

 I’m a huge Boston Celtics fan.
-I go to probably 20 games a year, and my family and friends yell at me at dinner because I’m always checking the score on my phone under the table.
+I go to probably 20 games a year.
+My family and friends yell at me at dinner because I’m always checking the score on my phone under the table.

 I’m a huge Star Wars fan.
-I’ve watched all the movies more times than I can count, read the books, and am currently binging one of the animated series on Disney+.
+I’ve watched all the movies more times than I can count.
+I’ve read the books.
+I’m currently binging one of the animated series on Disney+.

 I’m a sucker for reality TV.
 I’ve watched more seasons of The Bachelor and MTV’s The Challenge than I’d care to admit, quite frankly.

 But at work, I’m a product marketer.
-I’m responsible for a bunch of different things, but mainly I determine the right way to position our product, the best way to get our message out to the market, and how to position us against the competition.
+I’m responsible for a bunch of different things.
+However, mainly I determine the right way to position our product, the best way to get our message out to the market, and how to position us against the competition.

 So if you’re trying to get in touch with me to sell me something, and you just look at just my job title or my LinkedIn profile, I’ll probably end up being marketed to that persona and you may end up sending me a message that looks like this:

 It’s not a bad email, necessarily.
 Product marketers care about competitive intelligence for sure.
 It’s part of my job.
-So it makes sense to send me something like this, because It would be logical for me to look at this and say, “this could help me.
+So, it makes sense to send me something like this.
+It would be logical for me to look at this and say, “this could help me.
 I’d like to buy this.”